-Unit: USD/person/year

-No. Indicator 2015 2016 (Estimate) 4.2.1 Average of salary per employee in hardware, electronic industry 2,859 3,866 4.2.2 Average of salary per employee in software industry 6,215 6,849 4.2.3 Average of salary per employee in digital content industry 6,120 6,189 4.2.3 Average of salary per employee in IT services (not including trade and distribution) 5,376 5,609
+Unit: USD/person/year No. Indicator 2015 2016 (Estimate) 4.2.1 Average of salary per employee in hardware, electronic industry 2,859 3,866 4.2.2 Average of salary per employee in software industry 6,215 6,849 4.2.3 Average of salary per employee in digital content industry 6,120 6,189 4.2.3 Average of salary per employee in IT services (not including trade and distribution) 5,376 5,609

-Image 4: Average salary per employee in Viet Nam's IT industry Source: Viet Nam Information and Communication White Book, 2017
+Image 4: Average salary per employee in Viet Nam's IT industry Source: Viet Nam Information and Communication White Book, 2017200

-Specifically, Viet Nam's BPO sector is also emerging at a time when existing "low-cost countries are losing jobs due to increased automation in the sector and that new, more highly skilled jobs are being created in certain countries to manage the demands from automation." posing threats to countries like India.
-This is being facilitated by rising education levels, an increased focus on English proficiency and deeply contextual factors
+Specifically, Viet Nam's BPO sector is also emerging at a time when existing "low-cost countries are losing jobs due to increased automation in the sector and that new, more highly skilled jobs are being created in certain countries to manage the demands from automation."201 posing threats to countries like India.202 This is being facilitated by rising education levels, an increased focus on English proficiency and deeply contextual factors such as loyalty amongst the workforce.203 At the same time, there has been a concerted attempt by policy makers to enable an environment where investment into the IT sector is being made appealing.
+For example, under Resolution 41/NQ-CP, a reduced corporate income tax rate for a period of 15 years is granted to IT greenfield IT services projects employing more than 1,000 employees; these include service of BPO or knowledge process outsourcing for export.204 The "Developing target programme in information technology industry to 2020, vision to 2025" (Prime Minister's Decision No. 392 / QD-TTg dated 27/03/2015) set a guideline to give priority to inter alia the development of software industry and to provide information

-&lt;sup>199 Ministry of Information and Communication, White Book of Viet Nam Information and Communication Technology 2017.
+200 Ministry of Information and Communication, White Book of Viet Nam Information and Communication Technology 2017.
 Retrieved

-&lt;a href="https://english.mic.gov.vn/Upload/ENGLISH/Statistics/ICT-WHITEBOOK2017-Final.pdf">https://english.mic.gov.vn/Upload/ENGLISH/Statistics/ICT-WHITEBOOK2017-Final.pdf
+<https://english.mic.gov.vn/Upload/ENGLISH/Statistics/ICT-WHITEBOOK2017-Final.pdf>